-We support Facebook, Instagram, Twitter, LinkedIn, WhatsApp, and YouTube channels.
+We support Facebook, Instagram, Twitter, LinkedIn, WhatsApp, TikTok, Google Business Profiles, and YouTube channels.

 For Facebook and LinkedIn, all Pages that you manage are considered Channels.
 You can connect these to Social Media Management.
 A User profile or Group cannot be connected to our platform.